rubyworks/indexer/qed/data/02_initialize.md

-## Specification#initialize
+## Data#initialize

 ### Bare Instance

-An bare Specification object can be created by passing no arguments to the initializer.
+An bare Data object can be created by passing no arguments to the initializer.

-    spec = DotRuby::Specification.new
+    spec = DotRuby::Data.new

 In this case the revision number will be set to the latest available.